Star Wars Celebration: Celebration Europe II

-It was announced at the Closing Ceremonies of Celebration VI (and confirmed on StarWarsCelebration.com) that Celebration Europe II would be held in Essen, Germany, at the Messe Essen fair venue from July 26–28, 2013.
-Major panels were Kathleen Kennedy inaugural Star Wars Celebration appearance and the first look at Star Wars Rebels.
-Over 30,000 people attended the event from 40 different countries.
+It was announced at the Closing Ceremonies of Celebration VI (and confirmed on StarWarsCelebration.com) that Celebration Europe II would be held in Essen, Germany, at the Messe Essen fair venue from July 26 to 28, 2013.
+Major panels were Kathleen Kennedy's inaugural Star Wars Celebration appearance and the first look at Star Wars Rebels.
+Over 20,000 people attended the event from 40 different countries.
 The convention celebrated the 30th anniversary of the third Star Wars movie, Return of The Jedi.